alces-software/adminware/README.md

 help - displays help for the current level's commands.

 run - command group used for running tools - works in parallel across nodes.
- - run NAMESPACE(S) TOOL NODE(S) [ARGUMENTS]
+ - run <TOOL...> NODE(S) [ARGUMENTS]
     - Runs tool TOOL on NODE(S).
-    - Alternatively, a namespace can be selected and each tool in that namespace will be ran sequentially.
-    - A tool's namespaces must be specified before its name.
     - If a tool marked as being interactive only (see 'Adding Tools') and you attempt to run it on more than one node it will cancel and an error will be thrown.
     - Additionally a tool marked as interactive will open an interactive ssh session with the node when ran
-    - Optionally, arguments can be provided.
+    - Optionally, arguments for the shell command can be provided.

 view - inspect execution history, statuses, groups, and tools.
  - view group [GROUP]
     - Lists all the nodes in group GROUP
     - If no group is given, a list of all groups can be found in the command's help display
- - view tool [NAMESPACE(S)] [TOOL]
+ - view tool [TOOL...]
-    - Shows info about the tool at NAMESPACE(S)/TOOL
+    - Shows info about tool TOOL
     - Displays the tool's name, description, command, whether it must be ran interactively and the contents of its working directory
-    - If no tool is given, in the command's help display it lists the availible tools and sub-namespaces of the given namespace(s).
+    - If a tool consisting of other tools is given, in the command's help display it lists the sub-tools of that tool.
     - If NAMESPACE(S) is not given, it lists at the highest level `tools` directory.
  - view result JOB-ID
     - Shows the result (exit code, stdout, stderr) of an instance of a single